h4ckyou/h4ckyou.github.io/posts/ctf/hackerlab25/writeup.md

 #### NeuroNet Collapse
 ![image](https://github.com/user-attachments/assets/7a101c2b-5414-4756-b874-a5256ef81555)

-This was the first pwn challenge as they were only in total two pwn challenges
+This was the first "pwn" challenge as they were only in total two pwn challenges

-I actually solved this one
+I actually solved this one the next day after it was released cause i was busy

+But hey it was still a bit fun :)

+Less talking let's get into the challenge....